p-schaefer/IntegratedHydrology/README.md

 # hydro_out$dem_accum_d8_sca.tif # -> d8 flow accumulation (specific catchment areas)
 # hydro_out$dem_streams_d8.tif # -> extracted streams at specified `threshold`

-# if `return_products` == F, all produces are also available in the .zip file
+# if `return_products` == F, all produces are only available in the .zip file.
-# terra and sf allow access to files directly in the .zip file, whitebox
+# Terra and sf allow access to files directly in the .zip file, whitebox
 # requires them to be extracted to a folder

 # List files present in .zip